 Final Thoughts

-This frozen option eliminates all that pesky prep work and allows you to cook directly from frozen, with your main course ready in less than 15 minutes.
+This frozen option eliminates all that pesky prep work and allows you to cook directly from frozen, with your perfectly crispy schnitzel ready in less than 15 minutes.
 I mean, how can you go wrong?

-That gives you plenty of time to work on your side dishes to complete your meal, while your air fryer crisps things up to perfection!
+That gives you plenty of time to work on your side dishes to complete your meal, while your air fryer schnitzel gets crisped to perfection!
+Plus, it’s a great alternative to deep frying too, with less oil and less mess, meaning cleanup is a breeze as well.

 Aldi Frozen Pork Schnitzel Air Fryer Recipe